 Additionally, UnityPoint Health has recently opened a behavioral health urgent care center in collaboration with Eyerly Ball and Orchard Place open daily 10 a.m. – 8 p.m. located at 1250 East 9th Street in Des Moines.

 In early May, Delta Dental of Iowa Foundation announced $360,000 in grants to community health centers.
 To support Iowa dentists directly during the COVID-19 situation, Delta also introduced the Advance Claims Payment Program (ACPP).
-This program will allow dentists to receive up to 50% of their average weekly claims payment in an interest-free advance for four weeks with repayment beginning in July.
+This program allowed dentists to receive up to 50% of their average weekly claims payment in an interest-free advance for four weeks with repayment beginning in July 2020.

 MercyOne and Corteva Agriscience™ announced have joined forces to fill the urgent need for processing COVID-19 samples.
 MercyOne health care providers will collect the samples and deliver them to Corteva, where a small team of trained Corteva employees will assess them using the company’s sophisticated genetic screening capabilities.